Workplace bullying – The Equality Act 2010

 Bullying and harassment in the workplace can be extremely detrimental to the workforce; the impact the economy has been estimated at £13.75 billion for absenteeism and turnover and 1.5% reduction in overall UK productivity, which equates to around £17.65 billion.

-ACAS have reported that managers reporting grievances concerning bullying and harassment has risen from 7% in 1998 to 11% in 2011.
+ACAS report that managers reporting grievances concerning bullying and harassment has risen from 7% in 1998 to 11% in 2011.

 Workplace bullying can lead to ill-health and work-related stress, it affects morale and is the cause of untold misery to workers.